Jahia/OSGi-modules-samples/action-samples/README.md

 # Jahia Action with OSGi

-This repository contains samples of Jahia Actions declared with OSGi
+This repository contains samples of Jahia Action declared with OSGi

 ## How to test it